TroyCaywood/Python/100 Days of Code/Days/Day-17.md

 ## Constructor

-- A constructor is a part of the blueprint that allows you to specify what should happen when your object is being constructed.
+- A constructor is a part of the class blueprint that allows you to specify what should happen when your object is being constructed.
 This is also known as **intializing** the object.
 - This allows you to set variables, counters, switches etc to their starting values.
 - To create a constructor we use the init function
 ```python